Laboratorio-de-Pedometria/pedometrics-package/cran-comments.md

   Possibly misspelled words in DESCRIPTION:
     Pedometric (4:22)
-    geoR (6:57)
-    georob (6:66)
-    geostatistical (6:33)
+    geostatistical (10:5)
-    pedometrics (5:80)
+    pedometrics (5:70)
+    spatio (6:65)

   Suggests or Enhances not in mainstream repositories:
-    geoR, georob
+    georob
 ```

 This NOTE can be ignored.

-There were three NOTEs in most rhub test environments.
+There were two NOTEs in most rhub test environments.

 ```
 * checking package dependencies ...
 NOTE
-Packages suggested but not available for checking: 'geoR', 'georob'
+Package suggested but not available for checking: 'georob'

-* checking Rd cross-references ...
-NOTE
-Unknown packages 'geoR', 'RandomFields', 'georob' in Rd xrefs

 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
   'lastMiKTeXException'
 ```

-These NOTE can be ignored.
-The first two is due to the temporary removal of __geoR__, __RandomFields__
+The first NOTE is due to the temporary removal of __georob__ and __RandomFields__ from the CRAN
-and __georob__ from CRAN.
+repository.
+The second NOTE can be ignored.

 ## Downstream dependencies